facebook/react-native-website/docs/touchablewithoutfeedback.md

 ### `delayPressIn`

-Delay in ms, from the start of the touch, before onPressIn is called.
+Duration (in milliseconds), from the start of the touch, before `onPressIn` is called.

 | Type   | Required |
 | ------ | -------- |